UNC board of governors should look more like NC

-In a few days members of the North Carolina House and Senate will respectively name new members to the UNC Board of Governors.
-Our advice to them: Don’t.
-Naming new members will only make a flawed process worse.
+In a few days members of the North Carolina House and Senate will respectively name new members to the UNC Board of Governors (BOG).
+Our advice to them: DON’T. Naming new members will only make a flawed process worse.

 Gov. Bob Scott led a movement to consolidate all 16 state-supported colleges and universities into one large system, administered by one president with a single governing board.
 The proposal touched off a civil war.
 Scott quickly learned many of the institutions were unwilling to give up their autonomy, fearing that the larger schools would harvest the most money and attention, while they got the scraps.
 The larger schools were concerned the funding “pie” would get sliced into more pieces and they would lose money and status.
 The in-fighting grew emotional and intense.